tauri-apps/tauri-docs/docs/guides/building/macos-bundle.md

 # macOS Bundle

 Tauri applications for macOS are distributed either with an [Application Bundle] (`.app` file) or an Apple Disk Image (`.dmg` file).
 The Tauri CLI automatically bundles your application code in these formats, providing options to codesign and notarize your application.
+Please note that `.app` and `.dmg` bundles can **only be created on macOS** as cross-compilation doesn't work yet.

 <TauriBuild />